A30 at Victoria, Roche

 On 3 January 2021, the Clip n' Climb section of Indoor Active was removed, being replaced by a Co-op Food store which opened on 18 March 2021.
 Following the success of the store, the WHSmith store closed and was replaced by the Mountain Warehouse on 19 April 2022.

-The petrol station is one of 87 petrol stations that MFG intends to sell in 2022 under a deal with the Competition and Markets Authority.
+The petrol station is one of 87 petrol stations that MFG sold in 2023 under a deal with the Competition and Markets Authority.
+The site was acquired by Shell in mid-March 2023 and the site will reopen in mid-April 2023 with a new Select store and deli by Shell hot food offering.

 |Penlan (11 miles)||Services on the A30||Penhale (7 miles)|